SIGN UP FOR OUR NEWSLETTER TODAY

-There are 10 main airports in Cuba, but the main ones you’ll need are: José Martí International Airport, Juan Gualberto Gómez Airport, Frank Pais International Airport and Cayo Coco (Jardines del Rey) International Airport.
+There may be ten airports on the island, but you’ll only need to know about the main ones: José Martí International Airport, Juan Gualberto Gómez Airport, Frank Pais International Airport and Cayo Coco (Jardines del Rey) International Airport.

 Book a Thomas Cook holiday to Cuba where the warmth and vibrance of the land and the people will charm you throughout your stay.